buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param workdir: the default workdir, from the build

-        This method is called at build startup with the default workdir for the build.
-        Steps which allow a workdir to be specified, but want to override it with the build's default workdir, can use this method to apply the default.

         .. note::

-           This method is deprecated and should not be used anymore, as workdir is now a buildstep base argument
+           This method is deprecated and should not be used anymore, as workdir is calculated automatically via a property

     .. py:method:: setupProgress()